dashingsoft/pyarmor/src/user-guide.md

   pyarmor.
 It's required to run Pyarmor.

-* `license.lic` of Obfuscated Scripts, which is generated when obfuscating a project or by pyarmor command `licenses`.
+* `license.lic` of Obfuscated Scripts, which is generated when obfuscating scripts or generating new licenses.
 It's required to run obfuscated scripts.

-Each project has a capsule `.pyarmor_capsule.zip` in project path.
+Each project has its own capsule `.pyarmor_capsule.zip` in project path.
 This capsule is generated when run command `pyarmor init` to create a project.
-And `license.lic` of Pyarmor will be as an input file to make project capsule.
+And `license.lic` of Pyarmor will be as an input file to make this capsule.

-When runing command `pyarmor build` or `pyarmor licenses`, the project capsule `.pyarmor_capsule.zip` will be as input file to generate the `license.lic` of Obfuscated Scripts.
+When runing command `pyarmor build` or `pyarmor licenses`, it will generate a `license.lic` in project output path for obfuscated scripts.
+Here the project capsule `.pyarmor_capsule.zip` will be as input file to generate this `license.lic` of Obfuscated Scripts.

 So the relation between 2 `license.lic` is